yshrsmz/simple-preferences/README.md

 ```

 As you may noticed from generated getter method, the values you set in your POJO become default values for each keys.
+Also you can provide custom default value with overloaded method.

 Generated classes will be placed at the same package as parent classes.